Skip to content

 Evaluate the real repair picture

 The question is not only what someone says the repair should cost.
-The question is what work is actually required to make the building whole and whether the proposed number reflects that scope.
+The question is what work is actually required to fix the property correctly and whether the proposed number reflects that work.

 4